The Revenge of Shinobi (1989 video game)

 The Revenge of Shinobi, released in Japan as is a hack-and-slash action video game developed and published by Sega in 1989.
 It was the first Shinobi game developed for the Sega Genesis, and was later released on the coin-operated version of that console, the Mega-Tech.

 Alongside Shadow Dancer, the game is a sequel to Shinobi, and features an original score by Yuzo Koshiro.
 The game was included in the compilations: Mega Games 2, Mega Drive 6 Pak, Sega Classics Arcade Collection (for the Sega CD), and Sega Smash Pack (for the PC and Dreamcast).
 It was also re-released for the Wii Virtual Console in 2009, on the PlayStation 3 via PlayStation Network and Xbox 360 via Xbox Live Arcade download services in 2012, for iOS and Android devices in 2017 via Sega Forever, and on the Nintendo Classics service in 2023.
 The game also appears on the Sega Genesis Classics (released as Sega Mega Drive Classics in PAL regions) for Windows, Linux, macOS, PlayStation 4, Xbox One, and Nintendo Switch.

 Plot

-Taking place three years after the first game, the criminal organization Zeed from the original game has since reformed and have renamed themselves "Neo Zeed".
+Taking place three years after the first game, the criminal organization Zeed from the original game has since reformed and has renamed itself "Neo Zeed".
 They decide to exact their revenge on the Oboro Ninja clan and Joe Musashi by killing his master and kidnapping Joe's bride, Naoko.
-Joe failed to reach the clan in time, but manages to learn about Neo Zeed's plot from his dying master.
+Joe failed to reach the clan in time, but managed to learn about Neo Zeed's plot from his dying master.
 Joe decides to travel the world to get his revenge on Neo Zeed and save Naoko before it is too late.